 Our shame diminishes us; it stops us being vulnerable and therefore connected with those around us.
 Shame can quickly turn into blame, and jealousy, it encourages us to search for what disconnects us rather than what connects us.

 When I think about what I am ashamed of, I realise that I have heard a lot of the descriptions I use from other people.
 We share a lot of our shame with the people around us.
 How ridiculous is that?
-So we all share common themes in the very thing that causes us not share and drives disconnection!
+So we all share common themes in the very thing that causes us not to share and drives disconnection!

 Now not all of our shame is shared by everyone, however the broad themes of our shame are.
 To illustrate this I will list a few things that create feelings of shame in me;